The Free Ferries

 Blue and white GVB passenger ferries operate from behind the station to a number of destinations.
 There is little reason to want to visit the north shore of the IJ, but they are free and quite fun, if you like that kind of thing.

-Most of the canal tours run round the back of the station, but for a real boat trip you canʼt beat the Fast Flying Ferry to IJmuiden and the North Sea coast, in my opinion.
+Most of the canal tours run round the back of the station and on to the IJ, but sadly the Fast Flying Ferry to IJmuiden and the North Sea coast ceased running in 2014.